heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 stories, and projects that stoke my passion for working on LCBO API.
 <i class="fa fa-smile-o"></i>

-## What's Next?
+## An API Grows Up

 I give LCBO API the utmost attention and care, it's a hardened platform built on thousands of hours of work, I take every aspect of it very seriously.
-Going forward, I want to make sure that this level of care and professionalism is properly communicated.
-I also want to make sure that LCBO API is delivering the most value possible to users.
+Going forward, I want to make sure that this level of care and quality is properly communicated.
+I also want to make sure that LCBO API is delivering the most value possible not only to developers, but to the entire ecosystem in general.

 The look and feel of the old site didn't reflect any of this very well and I've wanted to update it for years.
 So I finally did, yay!
 I'm hoping the new